 Support for Modern Authentication

 CodeTwo Backup no longer allows you to establish new server connections with Exchange Online that use the Basic Authentication protocol.
 Instead, the program follows the most secure OAuth 2.0 authorization framework.
-That way, you don’t need to worry about your backup jobs being stopped when Microsoft disables Basic Authentication in Exchange Online, which is scheduled for October 2020 for new users and existing tenants that have no recorded usage of this legacy authentication protocol, and for the second half of 2021 for the remaining tenants.
+That way, you don’t need to worry about your backup jobs being stopped when Microsoft disables Basic Authentication in Exchange Online.
+Since October 2020, Basic Auth is no longer available for new users and existing tenants that have no recorded usage of this legacy authentication protocol.
 We’ve made sure that CodeTwo Backup switches to Modern Authentication long before the Microsoft’s deadline.

 Don’t worry – your existing Office 365 (Exchange Online) connections will still work and your backup jobs will not be interrupted.
 You just need to remember to reconfigure them before Microsoft disables Basic Authentication.
 To help you, these connections are marked as obsolete in the program and you will be reminded to reconfigure them.